Negligent, bad faith, or fraudulent practices with respect to insurance policies, insurance coverage, or insurance claims can take many forms:

 - Errors and Omissions Claims Against Brokers for Inadequate Coverage

 With attorneys licensed in New York, New Jersey, and Massachusetts, Trief & Olk specializes in bringing claims against insurance companies for failing to pay or underpaying in accordance with the provisions of the insurance policies.
-As part of our practice, our firm represents life insurance beneficiaries, where a life insurance company has denied payment based on the company’s claim that the deceased misrepresented some fact on the insurance application.
+As part of our practice, our firm represents life insurance beneficiaries, where a life insurance company has denied payment or there is a dispute between beneficiaries, recovering many millions of dollars for our clients over the past six years.
 We also bring claims against and defend insurance brokers for claims relating to errors and omissions that limit policyholders’ abilities to collect under their existing policies.

 Trief & Olk’s years of experience litigating claims against insurance companies have given us in-depth knowledge of insurance principles, practices, and terminology, in addition to insurance law.
 This expertise enables us to properly evaluate and litigate insurance matters.